 Testing for simultaneous 10000 users

 By now, we can see that Reactive stack is the clear winner.

-While the performance has degraded slightly for reactive stack, there is a tremendous performance for the servlet stack almost dropped ~8–10 times for 50th and 75th percentile of requests.
+While the performance has degraded slightly for the reactive stack, there is a tremendous performance degradation for the servlet stack.
+It has almost dropped ~8–10 times for 50th and 75th percentile of requests.
 A couple of requests failed completely each time during multiple runs with the servlet stack.

 We can clearly see that the load that reactive stack can withstand without loss of performance is a significant improvement.
 It enables us to better utilise the hardware specially for services that do a lot of I/O operations like making network calls to other services or interacting with databases.
 It has similar throughput under low load and swiftly handles high load.
 This is a big win!

 However, working with the reactive stream involves a bit of learning curve and ensuring that no developer ends up calling `block()`.
 Another deal breaker might be the lack of reactive database drivers.
 JDBC is inherently blocking and very few other databases like MongoDB, Cassandra support reactive drivers officially at this point.